puppetlabs/puppet-docs/source/puppet/2.7/reference/lang_reserved.markdown

 ### Reserved Class Names

-The following are built-in namespaces used by Puppet, which must not be used as class names:
+The following are built-in namespaces used by Puppet, and so must not be used as class names:

 * `main` --- Puppet automatically creates a `main` [run stage][runstage], which contains any resources not given an explicit run stage.
 * `settings` --- The automatically created `settings` namespace contains variables with the [settings][] available to the compiler (that is, the puppet master's settings).